terapoide/teraDuraMacroChangelog/README.md

 > * made the buy button selection works for both sided dura
 > * Decided how it will work
 > * almost finishing Both sides dura
-> * Bug03: due to too many lines and too many verifications, the macro became slower and it is self breaking, imma fix it asap
+> * ~~Bug03: due to too many lines and too many verifications, the macro became slower and it is self breaking, imma fix it asap~~
+> * Bug03 Fixed
+> * The full loop where both players grind dura is working
+> * just some final ajustments and tests and its done!
 ## Progress:
 > * One sided dura = 100%
 > * both sides dura = 70%